 The Hugo 2 is not compatible with MQA and is not likely to be given Rob Watts’s disdain for MQA’s performance.
 If you are an MQA fan the DX220 MQA 4X mode is the way to go.

 This is where I believe the DX220 MAX has a bit of an advantage in terms of power.
 I cannot pass comment on the individual components used to design the Hugo 2 signal path compared to the materials listed for the DX220 MAX.
 They are simply not listed by Chord.

 We do know the Hugo 2 is a Class A single-stage amp coupled via individual resistors and does not use any opamps.
 Its amp volume resides entirely in the digital domain whereas the DX220 MAX amp is pure analog.

 The quality of their analog signals is also very competitive.
 The maximum SNR of the Hugo 2 is 125dB compared to the 122dB unbalanced output of the DX220 MAX.
-However, for balanced, the DX220 MAX is on par at 125dB also.
+However, for balanced, the DX220 MAX is on par at 125dB.

 In terms of real-world testing, the DX220 MAX amp has a blacker background and is quieter with sensitive IEMs from the Zeus to the Andromeda and Campfire Audio’s Solaris SE.
 The Hugo2 will exhibit more background hiss with these IEMs.

-Both are aiming for very similar territory with a reference type sound that has a slight bias to natural than analytical and neither are overly peaky or sterile sounding.
-However, you will find differences on a more nuanced level and on a technical level also.
+Both are aiming for very similar territory with a reference-type sound that has a slight bias to natural rather than analytical and neither is overly peaky or sterile sounding.
+However, you will find differences on a more nuanced level and a technical level.